codingsocialscience/slides/chapter3.md

 ---

-In-class activities
+### Learning activity

 * Individually or in pairs: Exercise 3.5

 ---

-Activities for ruled-based, supervised and unsupervised data analysis
+### Learning activities for ruled-based, supervised and unsupervised data analysis

 * Group activity: Exercise 3.8b-c
 * Homework: Exercise 3.6 or 3.7